JoshuaLimZK/CPCoursework/README.md

-# CPCoursework
+# Free Homework Manager 2022
-Starting on week 2, Procrastination at its finest
+Starting on week ~~2~~ 3, Procrastination at its finest